breatheco-de/content/src/content/how-to/regex-for-end-of-line.md

 ## Using EOL RegEx on Python

-Python comes with the module `re` built-in that stands for RegExp.
+Python comes with the module `re` built-in which stands for RegExp.
 As a module, we need to import it before being able to access its method using the dot `.` notation.

 ```python
 import re